 Liver congestion leads to inflammation within the body which affects all organs and is the precursor of most disease states.

-Liver health is paramount to your overall health – but it is especially important for your restful night sleep.
+Liver health is paramount to your overall health – but it is especially important for your restful night’s sleep.

-For anyone struggling with sleep issues or in need of some general healing, reach out to me for a consultation.
+For anyone struggling with sleep issues or in need of some stress support, reach out to me for a consultation.
+This is a major problem that I work with in my clinic and I love to help people regain their sleep.

 CLICK HERE to book a consult online.